Click through to the Horowhenua Business Park website to see more...

 Turning empty paddocks into a bustling industrial park in just eighteen months is an example of how the Trust’s commercial projects translate into social outcomes.

 Across Horowhenua and New Zealand, there is a shortage of suitable industrial land for businesses to grow into.
 For businesses operating out of the big centres; they face challenges with the cost of living, traffic congestion and difficulties connecting with regional New Zealand.
-Horowhenua offers solutions to those problems, as well as partnerships with local training providers, skilled trades people and a talent pool of local people.
+Horowhenua offers solutions to those problems, as well as partnerships with local training providers and a talent pool of local people.

 In the media

 Horowhenua NZ Trust raring to go with first tenant for its business park